Heronian triangle: Scaling to primitive triangles

 with $a+b$ and $a-b$ even.
 As the square of an odd integer is congruent to $1$ modulo 4, the right-hand side of the equation must be congruent to $-1$ modulo 4.
 It is thus impossible, that one has a solution of the Diophantine equation, since $16A^2$ must be the square of an integer, and the square of an integer is congruent to 0 or 1 modulo 4.

 Examples

 Any Pythagorean triangle is a Heronian triangle.
 The side lengths of such a triangle are integers, by definition.
 In any such triangle, one of the two shorter sides has even length, so the area (the product of these two sides, divided by two) is also an integer.

-A triangle with sidelengths c, e and b + d, and height a.
+A triangle with sidelengths a, b and c_{1} + c_{2}, and height h.

 Examples of Heronian triangles that are not right-angled are the isosceles triangle obtained by joining a Pythagorean triangle and its mirror image along a side of the right angle.
 Starting with the Pythagorean triple 3, 4, 5 this gives two Heronian triangles with side lengths (5, 5, 6) and (5, 5, 8) and area 12.